 Daniel 12:2 And many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.

 According to John 5, Daniel 12, and plenty of other texts in addition, death is something both the just and the unjust will undergo.
 That is, we will all die.
 However, this death we will all die is not permanent for some.
-Both the just and the unjust will be raised at some point in the future; namely, at Christ’s return; but while the elect will put on immortality at the moment they are raised, the non elect will instead be judged and then sentenced to return to a state of death.
-From this second death there will be no resurrection.
+Both the just and the unjust will be raised at some point in the future; namely, at Christ’s return; but while the elect will then put on immortality at the moment they are raised, the non elect will instead be judged and then sentenced to return to a state of death.
+From this second state of death there will be no resurrection.
 This so called second death is not an extra form of punishment in addition to death.
-Rather, this second death is just simply death, but permanent.
+Rather, this second death is just simply death extended to a period of eternity.

 So which death then did Jesus have to undergo in order to atone for His people’s sins?
 In other words, did He have to permanently die in order to save His people?
 No. He simply had to die, because the wages of sin is death.
 The reason why the non-elect will be raised only to then be returned to death is that Christ did not die for their sins.
+They died guilty for their sins.
+They remain guilty for theirs, because their death cannot atone for their sins.
 But this does not mean Christ had to remain permanently dead or cease to exist in order to atone for His people’s sins.
 He only needed to die once.